-Are we smart enough to know how smart animals are…?
+Are animals smart… and are we smart enough to know how smart they are…?

 Are animals smart?
-Or Are We Smart Enough To Know How Smart Animals Are?
+And Are We Smart Enough To Know How Smart Animals Are?

 by David Stone